idkcallme/FEP/docs/AI_SYSTEM_CLARIFICATION.md

 - **Additional cognitive modules** (language, memory, etc.)

 ### 🎯 **Bottom Line**
 This is a **complete artificial intelligence system** that thinks, learns, and adapts.
-You don't need to load it with AI - **it IS the AI**.
-You just need to give it environments to interact with and specific sensors/actuators for your application domain.

-The intelligence comes from the **Free Energy Principle** - a fundamental theory of how biological brains work, now implemented computationally as artificial cognition.
+The intelligence comes from the **Free Energy Principle**.